 Why does COMPASS want home air quality data?

 COMPASS collects data on the air quality inside participants’ homes in order to better understand the types of pollutants participants may be exposed to in the course of daily life.
 These include particulate matter, mold, volatile organic compounds (VOCs), radon, and other pollutants.
-For more information on the COMPASS Environmental Exposure Monitoring Program, please visit the environmental exposure page.
-If you have any questions about the devices themselves, please visit the device FAQ page.

 Why does COMPASS want electronic health record data?